 Cover 6 in football is one of the most popular 2 high, split field coverages.
 Cover 6, otherwise known as a quarter, quarter, half, means that half of the field is playing quarters coverage, and the other half is playing cover 2.

 You can see that the quarter’s side (cover 4) has one extra linebacker to its side in the picture above.
 This means the backside will have one less linebacker.
-To prevent the offense from running into open space, the coach uses this extra linebacker to cover the open space.
+The coach uses this extra linebacker to cover the open space to prevent the offense from running into the open space.

 Cover 6 is one of the most common split field coverages to both a 2×2 look and a 3×1 receiver look.